xuru/pyvisdk/docs/source/do/host_port_group_config.rst

     .. py:attribute:: changeOperation

-        Indicates the change operation to apply on this configuration specification.
+        Indicates the change operation to apply on this configuration specification.See HostConfigChangeOperation

     .. py:attribute:: spec